 X

 I am glad to see that you still have strong religious ties.
 Unfortunately I do not.
-I think some people need the Death Penalty, therefore, I am an advocate for the "one-for-one exchange.""Its not cheating, unless you get caught."-Al Bundy -
+I think some people need the Death Penalty, therefore, I am an advocate for the "one-for-one exchange."

 I support the death penalty absolultely.
 Although I am not happy with how the system is currently set up.
 Just think of how much money would be saved if we didnt have to house those prisoners for all that time waiting for them to die.
 As a matter of fact, I think we should bring back public executions.
 I was fortunate one time to have a conversation with an older woman who saw the last public hanging in Ebensburg.
 She told me that seeing that man die kept her on the straight and narrow for the rest of her life, it affected her that much.